Cookies.

 NOTE: ALL information such as Ascent, Length and Creator time taken etc should be regarded as approximate.
 The creator's comments are opinions and may not be accurate or still correct.

-Your time to complete will depend on your speed plus break time and your mode of transport.
-For walkers: Naismith's rule, an approximate though often inaccurate estimate, suggests a time of 4h 3m + time stopped for breaks
+Your time to complete will depend on the speed of the slowest plus break time and your mode of transport.

 NOTE: It is up to you to ensure that your route is appropriate for you and your party to follow bearing in mind all factors such as safety, weather conditions, experience and access permission.